kpfengler/hello-world/README.md

 # hello-world
-This is a place to out random items
+This is a place to put random items